Mastercode/Mastercard Hackathon 2015 @ Hong Kong

 What is hackathon?

 One of my teammate had joined several hackathon, and she told me hackathon is to use your programming and analytical skill to solve a specific problem during the event.
 An example would be developing an algorithm to solve a sudoku with minimal number of statement.

 The Mastercode hackathon is somewhat different to others.
-The Mastercard API is open to public for years, every team could take advantage from brainstorming their idea or even starting development before the event started.
+The Mastercard API is open to the public for years, every team could take advantage of brainstorming their idea or even starting development before the event started.
 The goal is to develop a business and a demo from the Mastercard API.
 The demo is not required to be completed at the end, so technical skill is not important compare with business idea and graphics design in this hackathon.

 Joining as an individual

-Individual can give a pitch about his idea or skill, and try to form or join a team at first day morning for this event.
-Not many participants gave their pitch and none of them introduced themselves as many team had already been formed before the event was started.
+Individuals can give a pitch about his idea or skill, and try to form or join a team at first day morning for this event.
+Not many participants gave their pitch and none of them introduced themselves as many teams had already been formed before the event was started.
 Once a team is newly formed they need brainstorm an idea.
 Therefore, joining as an individual would have a great advantage as they have difficulties on finding team member, and need to spend valuable time on pitching and brainstorming before start working.
-On the other hand, you can make new friend and enjoy the process of working closely with a team.
+On the other hand, you can make a new friend and enjoy the process of working closely with a team.

-A brief presentations about Mastercard’s API to those who didn’t read the API documentations was given in the morning.
+A brief presentation about Mastercard’s API to those who didn’t read the API documentations was given in the morning.
 The host would announce a `secret API` from the public API that is not secret at all.
 Joining the event well prepared if you want to win.